adilelkhalloufi/adev_firebase/README.md

-# Sending Notifications from Odoo to Clients using Firebase AdevFireBase
+# Sending Notifications from Odoo to Clients using Firebase AdevFireBase fOR ANDRIOD AND IOS
 This module allows you to send notifications from Odoo to users

 this is youtube video explain Module